mikebridge/PythonKubernetesMicroserviceDemo/README.md

 ## Python Microservice on Azure Kubernetes

-This is be a demo of how to set up a simple RESTful python microservice and deploy it on Azure Kubernetes.
+This is a demo of how to set up a simple RESTful python microservice and deploy it on Azure Kubernetes.

 The blog entries describing this are at: